 The Brownlees Defend their Olympic Titles

 This morning, Alistair Brownlee could become the first person to win back-to-back gold in Olympic triathlon.
-He and his brother, Jonathan, who took the bronze in London 2012, both acknowledge that their Endless Pool® has played a crucial role in their preparation.
+He and his brother, Jonathan, who took the bronze in London 2012, both acknowledge that their Endless Pools® Elite pool has played a crucial role in their preparation.

 Six months before the London Olympics, Alistair tore his Achilles tendon.
-In the low-impact environment of his Elite Endless Pool, he was able to continue running on the Underwater Treadmill.
-He credited the pool with giving him a “massive, massive benefit” in the crucial months before his gold-medal victory.
+In the low-impact environment of his Elite pool, he was able to continue running on the Underwater Treadmill.
+He credited aquatic therapy in the pool with giving him a “massive, massive benefit” in the crucial months before his gold-medal victory.

 This morning in Rio, they swim 1.5 km in the waters off Copacabana beach, bike into the hills for 40 km, and then run for 10 km along the coast.
 In an interview this week, Alistair claimed, “I feel like I'm in my best shape since London.”